KSDunne/whisper_riding_school/README.md

 ## Future features

-### Live weather forecast
+- Live weather forcast.
 This is a feature on some similar websites that I saw when doing research for this project.
+I saw a div with a widget that contains live data.

-### A page dedicated to gear
+- A page dedicated to gear.
 This is another popular page on horse riding websites.

-### A masonry photo gallery
+- A masonry photo gallery
+- A checkbox to sign-up for a newsletter
+- A whisper riding school themed 404 page
+- A whisper riding school themed confirmation page, once the form has been submitted.
+The code institute template one is in place at the moment.

-### Copywrite in the footer
+- Contact details in the footer e.g. farm address and phone number
+- More internal links to make navigation around the site very easy

 ## Design